jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/tenth-month/MinutesForMeetingForWorshipForBusiness.md

 Meeting started at 11:21 am.

 1. Silence followed by a reading the following query:
-    How do you distingusih between the leadings of the Divine and the pressures of the needy?
+    How do you distinguish between the leadings of the Divine and the pressures of the needy?

 2. Consideration of September Minutes